Children's Book Authors Available for Appearances

 Alison Hoffman Lane, author of Uncle Arnel and the Swamp Witch, is available for school and library visits.
 Mrs. Lane loves to share her Cajun stories and creative process with children.
 Through a PowerPoint presentation, Alison will introduce students to the “swamp critters” featured in her book.
 Students will learn fun facts about these native species, and the author will discuss her inspiration for the story.
 Presentations last 30-45 minutes and are best suited for grades K-5.
 Rates: $150/ half-day, plus any travel expenses.
 The author lives in New Orleans, LA.
 For more information, visit http://www.unclearnel.com.

-Kathryn Lay, author of Josh’s Halloween Pumpkin, loves doing school visits to talk to students about writing.
-She will talk with students about how she went from a 3rd grade future-author to a published author of 5 books and hundreds of magazine pieces.
+Kathryn Lay, author of Josh's Halloween Pumpkin, loves doing school visits to talk to students about writing.
+She will talk with students about how she went from a 3rd grade future-author to a published author of 29 books and hundreds of magazine pieces.
 Through a PowerPoint or overhead presentation, students will see and learn about real giant pumpkins, how Kathryn grew her writing dream since the 3rd grade, and the process of ideas, writing, and publishing children's books.
 Rates: $200/single program; $350/half-day (2 programs); $500/full day (3 programs).
-For schools more than 75 miles from Fort Worth, TX, additional expenses (travel, lodging, meals) will apply.
+For schools more than 45 miles from Fort Worth, TX, additional expenses (travel, lodging, meals) will apply.
 Out-of-state visits: $700/day, plus expenses.
 Kathryn Lay lives in Arlington, TX.
-For more information, visit http://www.kathrynlay.com."
+For more information, contact her at rlay15@aol.com.

 Dr. Steven Layne is an acclaimed writer and speaker and the author of 12 books for Pelican Publishing Company.
 His eight picture books include two Thomas’s Sheep books, three Night Before Christmas books, and more.
 This Side of Paradise, Dr. Layne’s first young adult tale, won the Hal Clement Award for outstanding YA science fiction in 2001 and his picture book My Brother Dan’s Delicious, illustrated by Chuck Galey, was a 2004 Children’s Choices Book.
 Dr. Layne is also the author of two works of poetry, Verses for Dad’s Heart and Verses for Mom’s Heart.
 Rates: $1,500-$2,200 plus expenses.
 Visit http://www.stevelayne.comfor more information.
 Dr. Layne travels nationally and internationally for school visits and conference appearances.

 Illustrator Betsy LePlatt is very grateful to be able to use her creativity to make a living, and would be delighted to come to your school.
 Betsy will present to students the life of an illustrator, including how she got started in the industry, showing some of her early work, and discussing the illustration process and how the illustrator can add to the story of a picture book.
 She will also read Mosquito and present some fun mosquito facts.
 Betsy is also available for workshops in which students can create their own storybooks.
-Rates: $150/half-day; $300/full day, plus expenses.
 The illustrator lives in Chanhassen, MN.
-For more information, visit http://www.betsyleplatt.com.
+Please contact the author for rates. visit http://www.betsyleplatt.com.

 Janeen Mason is a colorful author/illustrator who received the U.S. Maritime Literature Award for her book Ocean Commotion: Sea Turtles.
 She has also illustrated five lively stories written by Jan Day.
 Mason serves as a member on the Florida Arts Council, works as the Illustrator Coordinator for the Society of Children’s Book Writers and Illustrators in Florida and co-hosts a live radio program on the arts.
 She is a popular speaker at schools, libraries and conferences.
 An exhibit of Janeen Mason’s original children’s picture book illustrations is scheduled to open at the Miami Children’s Museum in the Spring of 2009.
 Ms. Mason resides in Stuart, Florida.
 Fees: $700 per day plus expenses.
 Visit http://www.janeenmason.com for more information.